 Then, next stop, San Diego.
 We went to Sea World and saw all kinds of amazing animals and fish that I had never seen before.

 Last stop, Tijuana.
 My first time in Mexico was in 1981 and my Grandma Bake was driving and we had no idea where we were going and all I remember is her asking “What does alto mean?”
 She must have been joking, but it makes sense because no one seems to stop at the altos in Mexico.
 It was an amazing trip.
 I can’t believe we went all of those places and my wonderful Grandma Bake showed me all those wonderful things.
-Brant and I were only children, so we got in a fair share of fighting.
+Brant and I were both only children, so we got in a fair share of fights.
 After all, we were in the back seat of a small car with no A/C for many hours at a time and no electronics, nothing but maybe Brant had a book.
 I always got car sick so I couldn't read so you had to stare out the window, day dream or fight, but we also bonded on that trip as cousins.

 I’d leave a letter out for Santa Claus each year.

 I’d have a small Christmas tree in my room with lights and there would be one in the room with the wood stove.
 They would serve as night lights on those long dark nights.